The Best Online Flower Delivery Service

 - Violet: Loyalty, Faithfulness

-There’s more than one standard way to show a romantic partner some flower-love.
-Roses will always be the queen of the “I love you” bouquet, but many recipients will appreciate a more creative approach.
+Roses will always be the queen of the “I love you” bouquet, but many recipients will also appreciate a more creative approach.
 Expert floral designer Casey Sabatka of Flowers for Dreams says when she’s making a non-rose romantic bouquet, she’ll pop in some “burgundy and red dahlias or raspberry calla lilies.
 I would mix this with chocolate Queen Anne’s Lace, privet, and eucalyptus,” and adds that she likes to use less-common flowers to make a statement.
 “This often changes with season,” she explains.
 “Right now, a couple of stems that are a little less common that we are using are nigella and saracena” — a cornflower-blue starburst of a blossom and a colorful, tube-shaped lily, respectively.